 - Tomato plants can develop disorders that distort plants and blemish fruits.

-Different tomato varieties may be more or less likely to develop these disorders.
+- Different tomato varieties may be more or less likely to develop certain disorders.

 - Affected fruit have a tan to black flattened spot at the blossom end of the fruit.